 | claude-opus-4-5 | 87.5 | 100 | 94.4 | 97.2 | 91.7 | 94.4 | 97.2 | 93.8 | 80.0 |

-K2.5 maintains strong scores across context lengths, with 87.5% at 192k tokens.
-This matters for agentic tasks where maintaining coherent understanding over extended sessions is critical.
+K2.5 holds strong scores across all context lengths, with 87.5% at 192K tokens.
+This matters for agentic tasks where coherent understanding across long sessions is critical.

 Cost Efficiency

-K2.5 is dramatically cheaper than alternatives at similar capability:
+K2.5 is dramatically cheaper than the competition at comparable performance:

-At $0.60 per million input tokens, it's roughly 9x cheaper than Claude Opus 4.5.
+At $0.60 per million input tokens it is approximately 9× cheaper than Claude Opus 4.5.

 The Catch: VRAM Requirements

 Here's the reality check.
-Despite the MoE architecture only activating 32B parameters per token, the full 1T model must stay in memory for token routing.
+Although the MoE architecture only activates 32B parameters per token, the entire 1T model must remain in memory for token routing.

 |---|---|